-In Sep06 a Stick-on Search Mark was approved, in order to reduce the use of paint in incidents like Hurricanes where many structures are involved.
-The Stick-on Template is shown in adjacent slide.
+In Sep06 an adhesive backed, stick-on Search Mark Placard was approved, in order to reduce the use of paint at incidents like hurricanes where many structures are involved.
+In 2011 it was modified to add information regarding the type of search.
+This information is to be added in the box below the main part of the Search Mark.
+See adjacent slide.